meshtastic/meshtastic/docs/getting-started/drivers.md

 ### Verify data cord

 A data cable will charge your device, but a charging cable will not be able to flash the device or communicate with it.
 Verify you have a data cable before proceeding.
 There's no official way to determine the difference in cables, trying out a few cables will be the best way to verify.

-If you've installed the appropriate drivers, you should see the results below.
+If you have a data cable, you may find that you don't need to install a driver by checking the instructions below.

 <Tabs
   groupId="operating-system"